HaifischCQBO/verity-devops-ex/README.md

 # verity-devops-ex

-This is because is not ready yet? yet? maybe now        nowwwww?zxc
+This is because is not ready yet? yet? maybe now        nowwwww?zxcasdasd